Will-Helliwell/GildedRose-Refactoring-Kata/ruby/README.md

 - Adding automated tests is a necessary precursor for steps 3 and 4 because they will provide regression tests to reassure me that I am preserving all existing functionality (which I assume the client wants to keep, given that they have been using it without issue for a number of years).
 It will also communicate the intent of the code more clearly for any future developers in my position.
 - Refactoring the code is a necessary precursor to step 4 because it will make it clearer exactly where the new functionality needs to sit within the code.
 A quick scan of the code in GildedRose.rb reveals plenty of opportunity for improvement e.g. removing nested conditionals, removing repetitions of variables (following DRY principles).
 Again, refactoring also future-proofs the code in terms of readability and maintainability.

+### Isolating
+- It is very difficult to isolate GildedRose class tests from the Item class since GildedRose's only purpose is to update information stored in the item class.
+Decision - with no clear way to isolate and because Item class is so simple (pretty much just an initializer), I will not isolate the tests.

 ## Spec

 ### Existing Functionality